-The Ecce Homo Arch also known as the Hadrian's Arch was an impressive triple arched Roman gateway traditionally believed to be the location of Pontius Pilate's Ecce Homo speech, reported by the Bible.
+Ecce Homo Arch (Hadrian’s Arch) is a Roman monumental arch located in the northeastern sector of the Old City of Jerusalem, traditionally associated with the reign of Emperor Hadrian (reigned 117–138 CE).
+Constructed as part of the urban reconfiguration of Jerusalem into the Roman colony Aelia Capitolina following the suppression of the Bar Kokhba Revolt (132–135 CE), the arch functioned as a ceremonial gateway along the eastern forum and a principal colonnaded street (cardo or decumanus).
+It was an impressive triple arched Roman gateway traditionally believed to be the location of Pontius Pilate's Ecce Homo speech, reported by the Bible.
 The arch was built in the 2nd century CE during the time of Emperor Hadrian, as the entrance gate leading into the Roman Forum (the public square) of Aelia Capitolina.

 As it was originally a triumphal arch it may have looked something like Arch of Constantine in Rome.
 Today only the middle large arch is partially visible from the street, known as the Ecce Homo Arch this is the central span of what was originally a triple-arched gateway.
 It supports a small room with barred windows.
-It was similar in purpose to the Arch of Titus in Rome commemorating the 70 CE victory over the Jews.
+It was similar in purpose to the Arch of Titus situated in the Forum Romanum commemorating the 70 CE victory over the Jews.

 circa 150 CE